 If you are fascinated by how you might influence, entertain, and inform others by creating the best possible media content for an audience, a degree in communications may be right for you.
 The communications major covers many disciplines including advertising, marketing, public relations, journalism, broadcasting, media, and film.

 Communications majors learn how to assess the needs and preferences of readers, viewers, and listeners.
 They have the creativity to devise innovative strategies for conveying their messages.

 Communications majors learn to write effectively in many different modes, including creative, persuasive, descriptive, and journalistic styles.
 They also exercise the ability to integrate pictures, video, and audio into the communications they create.

 Students who major in communications learn to plan, organize, and execute projects, programs, and events.
 They must be attentive to detail but at the same time understand the big picture.
-Since communication projects are often subject to criticism and failure, communications majors learn to tolerate critical appraisals of their work and to cope with less than successful ventures.
+Since communications projects are often subject to criticism and failure, communications majors learn to tolerate critical appraisals of their work and to cope with less-than-successful ventures.

 Review some of the best job opportunities for communications majors, along with the skills you will need to get hired.

 Organizations of all types are concerned about how they are perceived by the public.
 Communications majors are well positioned to think strategically about how to influence public perceptions through the media.
 PR professionals write press releases, organize press conferences and other events, and convince the media that stories about the organization have journalistic merit.

 Some public relations representatives work for public relations, marketing, and advertising agencies, which service a roster of different clients.
 Others work directly for corporations, government agencies, and non-profit organizations in communications departments to get the right messages out about their employer.